All Episodes

 Yes.

-As people in this group, including myself, we're walking in and out, correct?
+As people in this group, including myself, were walking in and out, correct?

 Yes, sir.

-You weren't concerned about your safety then, no one knows where it was out there.
+You weren't concerned about your safety then?

 They're trying to attack his credibility.